 Where to start?
 The Cultural Triangle – encompassing the relics of the Sinhalese Kingdom from Anuradhapura to Polonnaruwa and the revered cave temples of Dambulla – in the north-central plains might be one of the most popular spots, but it’d be amiss to not branch beyond.
 Immerse yourself in the day-to-day life of the tea estates, the history of temples and sights and the wildlife, from leopards to whales.

 And you can’t visit Sri Lanka without tasting the local cuisine, such as kottu (meat, vegetables and flatbread), kukul (a creamy curry with coconut and spices) and lamprais (a rice dish folded within a banana leaf).
-With so much to see and do, solo travel with a group of other like-minded people means you can reap all the benefits of travelling solo while having the comfort of friends around you.
+With so much to see and do, solo travel with a group of other like-minded people means you can reap all the benefits of traveling solo while having the comfort of friends around you.
 And, of course, the trickier logistics are all taken care of.
-Here’s what you need to know about a group solo holiday to Sri Lanka.
+Here’s what you need to know about a group solo trip to Sri Lanka.

 Sri Lanka travel facts

 The teardrop island off the southern tip of India may be small in size but it’s mighty in stature, from wildlife to waterfalls and striking landmarks.
 Rich in biodiversity, there’s over 120 species of mammals, over 400 types of birdslife, and more than 350 waterfalls, many with natural pools you can swim in.
 Sri Lanka is one of the largest tea exporters in the world with black, green and white tea widely grown.
 There are also eight UNESCO World Heritage Sites, including the Sacred City of Kandy, the Old Town of Galle and its Fortifications and Rangiri Dambulla Cave Temple.